2021 Redfish World Series Rules

 I. Team, Invitation, and Entry Fee

 - Anglers are invited to the RWS as a Team.
-The designated Captain of the team will be responsible for, and bind his/her partner to, all communication and agreements.
-After the Official Invitation is extended and payment is confirmed no changes may be made to the members of the Team except in the most extreme of circumstances and only with the approval of the RWS Producer.
+Both members of the team will be responsible for, and bind his/her partner to, all communication and agreements.
+After the Official Invitation is extended and payment is confirmed no changes may be made to the members of the Team except in the most extreme of circumstances and only with the approval of the RWS.

-- The entry fee is nonrefundable but is transferable should a team have to withdraw or is disqualified for any reason after paying their entry.
-If a team member withdraws from the field at any time after acceptance of the Official Invitation, both team members will be ineligible to compete in the 2019 RWS subject to provisions as noted above.
+- The entry fee is nonrefundable but is transferable should a team have to withdraw prior to the event for any reason after paying their entry.
+If a team member withdraws from the field at any time after acceptance of the Official Invitation, both team members will be ineligible to compete in the 2021 RWS subject to provisions as noted above.

 II.
-Off limits, Information Sharing, and Prohibited Technique
+Off limits, Information Sharing, Official Practice Period, and Prohibited Technique

-- However, for the Official Practice* period beginning at first light September 16, 2019 and continuing through the conclusion of the 2019 RWS, anglers agree to abide by the following covenants:
+However, for the Official Practice Period* beginning at first light October 12, 2021 and continuing through the conclusion of the 2021 RWS, anglers agree to abide by the following covenants:

-- During this period anglers cannot loan a boat, or be loaned a boat, with navigational equipment on board that is not removable or that does not have the ability to be disabled.
+During this period anglers cannot loan a boat, or be loaned a boat, with navigational equipment on board that is not removable or that does not have the ability to be disabled.
+Navigational equipment of any kind may not be “loaned” to anyone else and then returned to the angler.
+Navigational equipment with any data pertaining to any area within a 200 mile radius of the RWS tournament launch site may not be given, obtained, or shared.

 III.
 Compliance with Applicable Law.